h0n9/cloud-secrets-manager/README.md

 helm upgrade --install -n cloud-secrets-controller cloud-secrets-controller helm/
 ```

-(The official Helm chart repository should be ready very soon 🙌.
-Be the first
+The official Helm chart repository should be ready very soon 🙌.

-to get notified of its launch by pressing the `⭐️ Star` button above.)
+By pressing the `⭐️ Star` button above, be the first to get notified of its
+launch.

 ## Usage